low-rb/low_type/README.md

 ## Performance

 LowType evaluates type expressions on class load (just once) to be efficient and thread-safe.
 Then the defined types are checked per method call.
+It's as light as runtime type checking can be, with performance issues only expected when using `type()` and `.with_type()` methods (disabled by default).

 ## Config